School of Science, Engineering and Environment

 Make discoveries in data and bring value to businesses and organisations.
-With a postgraduate degree in Data Science, you can enhance your exisiting computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.
+With our Data Science postgraduate degree, you can enhance your existing computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.

-Developed as one of the UK's first postgraduate conversion courses in this field, our BCS-accredited degree is designed to equip graduates and professionals from a wide range of disciplines and with a demonstrable mathematical aptitude, with anaytical knowlegde and applied programming skills.
+Developed as one of the UK's first data science postgraduate conversion courses, this Chartered Institute for IT (BCS) accredited degree will equip graduates and professionals from a wide range of disciplines, with analytical knowledge and applied programming skills.

-Available with full and part-time study routes, the course provide learners with specialist data science knowledge to apply in a wide range of sectors, including healthcare, commerce, professional services and the built enviornment.
+Available with full and part-time study routes, our course will provide you with specialist data science knowledge to apply in a wide range of sectors, including healthcare, commerce, professional services and the built environment.
 Start dates are available each January and September.

 - Develop an awareness of the latest developments in advanced databases, data mining and big data tools such as Hadoop

 - Gain SAS certification while you study through our partnership with the SAS Student Academy

 - Work with real-world messy data and gain experience across the data science stack